 In 2017, around 46% of households living in Portugal had debt.
 (Table 6).
 The share of mortgages of the main residence (i.e., loans using the main residence as collateral) on total debt were above 80%.
 This very high share is due to both a high participation rate (over 30% of households) and a high value (median and mean in 2017 of around 50 thousand euros and 62 thousand euros, respectively).
 Mortgages on other properties also have a high value (median and mean of around 50 thousand euros and 73 thousand euros, respectively) but are much less frequent (only 4% of households have this type of debt).
-The second most common type of debt is non-mortgage loans, which in 2017 were held by about 18% of households had a median value of around 4 thousand euros.
+The second most common type of debt is non-mortgage loans, which in 2017 were held by about 18% of households and had a median value of around 4 thousand euros.
 About 9% of households had credit lines, overdrafts or credit cards debts, with a median value of 500 euros.
-In Portugal, the percentage of households with mortgages is higher, which implies a higher median value of total debt per household.
+In Portugal, the percentage of households with non-mortgage debt is lower than in the euro area average, but the percentage of households with mortgages is higher, which implies a higher median value of total debt per household.
 (HFCN, 2016b).